Workshop on the Art of Prose

 - Receive constructive feedback from other members of the workshop and writers for their efforts.

 - Broaden their knowledge in prose, and especially in the narrative voice and the visual angle of narration.

 - Continue to exercise the art of writing with persistent adaptation of their original writing.

 - Cultivate the formation of their own personal genre (style).

-Sessions: The workshops are intensive.
-The sessions take place in a total of four days, two weekends.
-Please note that weekends are not contiguous, there are intermediate days to allow preparation.
-Each day will include five-hour sessions, with breaks in between.
+*Please note that these weekends are not contiguous, as there are intermediate days to allow preparation.
+Each session will last five hours in total, with breaks in between.